 With such a pressing crisis, a key step towards change needs to be a general awareness and knowledge of the issue, and this is where photography has an important role to play.

 When dealing with an issue that goes against most people's existing perceptions of Bali, photography becomes a powerful tool to bridge the gap between that perception and reality.

-According to Laula, “Bali holds these images of spectacular beaches, beautiful rice paddies, volcanic mountains etc, while at the same time these beautiful landscapes are being tainted by plastic pollution.
-Not everyone has access to witness personally this issue in Bali, and photography's role is to document it and make it accessible for everyone to understand.”
+According to Laula, "Bali holds these images of spectacular beaches, beautiful rice paddies, volcanic mountains etc, while at the same time these beautiful landscapes are being tainted by plastic pollution.
+Not everyone has access to witness this issue in Bali personally, and photography's role is to document it and make it accessible for everyone to understand."

 And it has been working.
 "In recent years, there have been several images showing huge piles of plastic trash in Kuta Beach and Kedonganan that have gone viral, and this has made the government declare a 'garbage emergency' in 2017 and take immediate action to tackle the issue."

-As Nyimas explained: “In the context of tragedy, Ingrid Sichy wrote in an influential essay in The New Yorker in 1991 "And this beautification of tragedy results in pictures that ultimately reinforce our passivity toward the experience they reveal.
-To aestheticize is the fastest way to anaesthetize the feeling of those who are witnessing it.
+As Nyimas explained: "In the context of tragedy, Ingrid Sichy wrote in an influential essay in The New Yorker in 1991 "And this beautification of tragedy results in pictures that ultimately reinforce our passivity toward the experience they reveal.
+To aestheticise is the fastest way to anaesthetise the feeling of those who are witnessing it.
 Beauty is a call to admiration, not to action …."